httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## The 'Signature' HTTP Field {#signature-header}

-The `Signature` HTTP field is a Dictionary Structured field {{!RFC8941}} containing one or more message signatures generated from components within the HTTP message.
+The `Signature` HTTP field is a Dictionary Structured field {{STRUCTURED-FIELDS}} containing one or more message signatures generated from components within the HTTP message.
 Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured field within the HTTP message.
 Each member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
 Any member in the `Signature` HTTP field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP field MUST be ignored.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792